 Before reading any further, it’s important to understand that the content of this article is very generic, and geared towards individuals who are New Zealand tax residents.
 Tax is really complicated, this article doesn’t cover every rule and scenario, and the information here may apply differently from person to person, depending on their personal circumstances.

-I am not a tax professional and this article is not to be used as tax advice!
-You should always do your own research and seek advice from a tax professional before applying the information in this article.
+Money King NZ is not a tax professional and this article is not to be used as tax advice!
+Aways do your own research and seek advice from a tax professional before applying the information in this article.

 1. Tax Essentials